hci-au-dk/ubicomp-on-a-budget/README.md

 # ubicomp-on-a-budget
 A repository collecting all the bits and pieces of the local ubicomp experiments

-## TODO
-1. DO A VIDEO GUIDE FOR USING WEBSTRATES FOR DEVELOPMENT
-2. DO ONE THAT WITH FILESYSTEM

 # Guides

 ## Installing webstrates file system (WFS)